AmericanCouncils/Mutate/README.md

 ## Transcoder ##

 The Transcoder does the work of unifying the transcoding process.
-What exactly it does when transcoding a file is determined by the presets, adapters and jobs which are registered.
+What exactly it does when transcoding a file is determined by the registered presets, adapters and jobs.

 ### Usage ###